vpullakhandam/Alice_In_Wonderland_RAG/README.md

 # Alice in Wonderland Q&A

 A Streamlit application that uses RAG (Retrieval Augmented Generation) to answer questions about Alice in Wonderland.
+The application implements robust data validation and structured outputs using Pydantic models.

 ## Features

 - Question answering grounded in the original text
-- Query expansion for better search results
+- Query expansion for better search results using Gemini
-- Reranking of retrieved passages
+- Reranking of retrieved passages with BAAI/bge-reranker-base
 - Source citations for transparency
 - Interactive UI with sample questions
+- Structured data validation with Pydantic models
+- Multi-query expansion with JSON schema enforcement
+- Token-aware text chunking with metadata preservation

 ## Project Structure